-And that begins with good food that will uplifts your mood though temporarily.
-Now there are scientifically researched food that can actually make you happy, may be at hormonal levels but what we were looking for was a nice and cozy place to sit and relax and off course to enjoy a sumptuous spread of authentic cuisines from the regions that we were not so familiar with it.
-Trying out new things always helps to keep your interest back in life, be it food or a new hair cut.
+Trying out new things in life always helps to keep your interest back in life, be it food or a new hair cut.
 And thus we zeroed upon an upscale never-tried-before-restaurant who were known for their culinary expertise in Southern Indian cuisine specially the cuisine from the coastal country of Kerala.
 The food was extremely good, being a sea food lover I had relished their traditional fish curries as much as their ultra soft and fluffy appams.
 But what stayed with me was this beetroot sauce.

-Beetroot sauce was served with banana blossoms cutlet and my whole attention was focussed on analysing its taste profile.
-Earlier if I had liked something in the restaurant I had shamelessly asked for the recipe, some had revealed the secret to me and at other times they had dashed my hopes with just a polite smile.
-I do not know if it is good etiquette or a bad one but I always liked to take chances.
-This time I had decided to analyse it all by myself (may be because I was unhappy and uncomfortable with their cold hospitality), and believe me it was so much fun decoding the taste profiles.
+Beetroot sauce was served with banana blossoms cutlet and my whole attention was focused on analyzing its ingredient profile, and believe me it was so much fun decoding it.
 I may be wrong or I may have missed some key ingredient, but after a week when I had tried it at home, it was almost a close replica.
 DH approved it and I trust his taste -o – meter. 🙂 And in the process I had learned and discovered something very new.

 So, while the beetroot was still in season I had prepared the sauce with roasted spices and a generous help of sweet and sour tamarind to balance the sweetness of the beets.
 You can roast the beets too before grating it to enhance its earthy flavour and once you puree it, you can strain it to get the even consistency.
 I Had tried both the versions and found that it is easy to store the strained version, devoid of any fibers.
 Under refrigeration this sauce will stay good for two weeks or may be more.
 Mine was finished before that.